How to Check Room Temperature with Your Phone: Complete Guide

 The Sensor Problem

-⚠️ Avoid "Sensor-Based" Thermometer Apps
+⚠️ Be Careful with "Sensor-Based" Thermometer Claims

 The Best Methods to Check Room Temperature with Your Phone

-Method 1: GPS-Based Weather Apps (Recommended)
+Method 1: GPS-Based Weather Apps (Best Phone-Only Reference)

 How It Works